cenchat/cenchat.github.io/_posts/2019-06-06-modern-alternative-to-disqus.md

 Cenchat provides a better way to engage with the audiences of websites that have opted to disable or thinking of disabling their comments section.

 It's a realtime chat-based solution where your audiences are only allowed to send private messages to you.
 You can then publicize those chats as **read-only** so the insightful ones can stand out.
-Now you can let the community conversations happen elsewhere and still keep an open channel for people that wants to get further insights from you.
+Now you can let the community conversations happen elsewhere and still keep an open channel for people that wants to get further insights directly from you.

-## Why should I use Cenchat?

-Here are a few reasons on why you should use Cenchat:
+Furthermore, here are a few reasons on why you should switch to Cenchat:

 ### No ads